Lili Marleen (film): Awards and nominations

 Of the 23 theatrical films that Fassbinder directed, Lili Marleen was the only one that Germany submitted to the academy to be considered for a Best Foreign Language Film nomination.
 While a German production, the film was one of the few that Fassbinder shot in English.
 Ultimately, the film was not nominated.
+It failed to receive 1981 German Film Award nomination in the Best (feature) film category.